milhomem/makefiles/README.md

 ---- | ---- |-------
-help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary docker_run | Function | Runs a command inside a docker image
+help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables and its defaults docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary docker_run | Function | Runs a command inside a docker image